 IB MATHEMATICS ANALYSIS AND APPROACHES (MATH AA HL)

-Math AA HL is similar to the old Math HL curriculum and is generally recommended for students who are strongest at math and are interested in studying courses that are math-intensive after high school (for example, engineering, computer science, math, etc.)
+Math AA HL is similar to the old Math HL curriculum and is generally recommended for students who are strongest at math and are interested in studying courses that are math-intensive after high school (for example, engineering, computer science, math, etc.).
+See our IB Math tutoring for expert support

 Below are the topics that HL students must learn in addition to the SL topics (see the section under 'Mathematics: Analysis and Approaches (Math AA SL)' above for the list of topics that both levels must learn).